Conversion of second-class constraints and resolving the zero curvature conditions in the geometric quantization theory: Introduction and summary

-In the present article, by multiplying the zero curvature conditions by the original phase variables, we deduce new, linear, equations for the extended symplectic potential.
-Then we show that, being the linear equations satisfied, their solution does certainly satisfy the non-linear zero curvature conditions, as well.
-The situation here is rather similar to the one with the Maurer-Cartan equation in the standard group theory.
-Finally, we give the functional resolution for the new linear equations and then deduce the respective path integral representation.
+Here, we derive new linear equations for the extended symplectic potential by multiplying the zero-curvature conditions times the original phase variables.
+We then show that solutions of these linear equations also satisfy nonlinear zero-curvature conditions.
+The situation here is very similar to the case of the Maurer--Cartan equation in standard group theory.
+Finally, we present a functional solution of the new linear equations and then derive the corresponding path integral representation.